testsigmahq/testsigma-docs/src/pages/docs/reports/runs/overview.md

 ---

-The purpose of test automation is to be able to understand the state of quality in your application quickly.
-To understand the quality, you need to understand the results of your test execution, and that's where test reports come in.

-In Testsigma, you can view reports directly in the application.
-Reports are automatically created and help debug failing tests and help managers understand the state of quality of the application under test (AUT).
-This article discusses the overview of run results page in Testsigma.
+In Testsigma, you can view results directly in the application.
+Results are automatically created and help debug failing tests and help managers understand the state of quality of the application under test (AUT).
+This article discusses the overview of Run Results page in Testsigma.

 ---